-While honey and refined sugar are both sources of sugar and provide sweetness, honey is often touted as being the healthier choice with more nutritional value, but is it true?
+While honey and white sugar are both sources of sugar and provide sweetness, honey is often touted as being the healthier choice with more nutritional value, but is it true?
 Here is a complete breakdown of honey vs. sugar and an answer to whether honey is truly the healthier option or not.

 What’s the difference between honey and sugar?